eliasbenb/PlexAniBridge-Mappings/README.md

 // An empty string is the simplest form of mapping.
 "s1": ""

-// Maps TVDB Season 1, episodes 4 through 6.
+// Maps TMDB/TVDB Season 1, episodes 4 through 6.
 The |-2 ratio means that
-// every TVDB episode in this range corresponds to 2 episodes on AniList.
+// every TMDB/TVDB episode in this range corresponds to 2 episodes on AniList.
 "s1": "e4-e6|-2"
 ```